-Andreas Oschlies is a Professor of Marine Biogeochemical Modelling at the University of Kiel and Head of the Biogeochemical Modelling Research Unit at the GEOMAR Helmholtz Centre for Ocean Research Kiel.
-Having studied Theoretical Physics at Heidelberg and Cambridge, he moved into Oceanography for a PhD in Kiel and worked as PostDoc in Toulouse, Assistant Professor in Kiel and Professor in Southampton.
-His research interests include the global carbon, nitrogen and oxygen cycles, their sensitivities to environmental change, and the development of numerical models appropriate to investigate these.
-He is PI of the Excellence Cluster "The Future Ocean", speaker of the Collaborative Research Centre "Climate-Biogeochemistry Interactions in the Tropical Ocean" (SFB754) and coordinator of the DFG Priority Program “Climate Engineering: Risks, Challenges, Opportunities?”
-(SPP1689).
-He was awarded the Georg-Wüst Prize in 2011.
+Andreas Oschlies is Professor of Marine Biogeochemical Modelling at GEOMAR and the University of Kiel, Germany.
+Having studied Theoretical Physics at Heidelberg and Cambridge, he moved into Oceanography for a PhD in Kiel and worked as PostDoc in Toulouse, Assistant Professor in Kiel and Professor of Physical Oceanography in Southampton, before moving back to Kiel in 2006.
+His research interests include the global carbon, nitrogen and oxygen cycles, their sensitivities to environmental change, and the development and quality assessment of numerical models appropriate to investigate these.
+He leads the Collaborative Research Centre "Climate-Biogeochemistry Interactions in the Tropical Ocean" (SFB754) and the Priority Program “Climate Engineering: Risks, Challenges, Opportunities?”
+(SPP1689), both funded by the German Research Foundation.